mmarmol88/recipe-finder/README.md

 #### Future Additions

-In the future I would like to implement search by category.
+In the future I would like to implement search by category functionality.
 As well as provide the user with the ability to store recipes for future use or share via email.